lakto/dokumentado/_features/04-history.md

 title: History
 icon: history
 ---
-When data changes, Knora preserves past versions, so you can still view and cite them.
+When data changes, Knora preserves past versions and they can be visualized on Salsah.